Solidago caesia

 Solidago caesia, commonly named blue-stemmed goldenrod, wreath goldenrod, or woodland goldenrod, is a flowering plant native to North America.

 Description

 Key identification features include a dark, wiry, blue or purple stem, and flower heads in the leaf axils instead of in a large array at the top of the plant.
 Prefers medium to part shade, and can often be found in wooded areas.

 Distribution

 It grows in the central and eastern parts of the continent from Manitoba east to New Brunswick, south as far as Florida and eastern Texas.

+Galls

+This species is host to the following insect induced galls: